French football clubs in international competitions: Final appearance by competition

-French overseas teams
+French overseas clubs

 Overseas France areas frequently field teams in the Oceania and Caribbean continental cups.

 Hienghène Sport from New Caledonia won the 2019 OFC Champions League and thus qualified for the 2019 FIFA Club World Cup, becoming the first-ever French club to participate in the FIFA Club World Cup.

 Once has a team from Overseas France reached the semi-finals of a top-tier Caribbean cup, which was AS Samaritaine from Martinique in the 2021 Caribbean Club Championship, by virtue of which they qualified for the 2021 CONCACAF League continental tier 2 tournament.

 Club Franciscain from Martinique won the first edition of the Caribbean tier 2 tournament CFU Club Shield in the 2018 season and then won a playoff to qualify for the 2018 CONCACAF League.